Samu Aghehowa: Granada

-Born in Melilla to Nigerian parents, Aghehowa moved to Seville at a young age.
+Samu Aghehowa was born in Melilla to Nigerian parents.
+The parents of Samu Aghehowa arrived as refugees in the North African Spanish enclave.
+Aghehowa moved to Seville at a young age.
 After playing for local side AD Nervión in his hometown of Sevilla, he joined Granada's youth setup in 2021.

 On 6 March 2022, Aghehowa made his senior debut for Granada's reserve team, Recreativo Granada, coming on as a second-half substitute in a 2–1 league home loss to Marchamalo.
 On 25 September, he scored his first senior goal, netting the B's equalizer in a 1–1 draw against El Ejido.

 On 20 April 2023, Aghehowa renewed his contract with the Nazaríes until 2028.
 Having scored 18 goals for Granada's B team throughout the 2022–23 season, helping the B team reach the Segunda Federación promotion play-offs.

 Aghehowa made his first-team debut on 14 August 2023, starting and scoring in a 3–1 away loss against Atlético Madrid.